Ludicro/Ludicro-Windows/README.md

 	- Have logon credentials to AzureAD

 Usage:
-	Run the Connect-AzureAD command that is commented out once per session and login with your credentials then run the script.
+	Run the Connect-AzureAD command that is commented out once per session and login with your credentials then run the script with the proper CSV file.